 Will My Dog Be Okay After Eating Silica Gel?

-If your dog ingests a small amount of silica gel, this is unlikely to cause any harm to your dog.
+If your dog eats silica gel, but only a small amount, this is unlikely to cause any harm to your dog.
 Silica gel is not toxic to dogs, and most dogs will pass the contents of a packet without any further symptoms.

 Ingestion of silica gel beads may result in the symptoms of an upset stomach, especially if a large amount is eaten relative to your dog’s size – for instance, if a small dog eats a large packet of silica gel.
 If this is the case you may see abdominal pain, vomiting, or diarrhea.